 Ask for help

-- Consider weekly family meetings to keep your loved ones informed on important matters and to check in on how everyone is feeling.
+- Consider weekly meetings to keep others informed on important matters and to check in on how everyone is feeling.

 Knowledge is power

-- Read a lot and gain as much insight about your loved one’s condition as possible.
+- Read a lot and gain as much insight about the person’s condition as possible.

 - Plan for the worst-case scenario but always hope for the best.

-- Reading about others’ caregiving experiences can be informative and provide perspective.
+- Reading about others’ care partnering experiences can be informative and provide perspective.

 Informal and formal support

-- Talking with other caregivers can provide not only practical caregiving information, but also a sense of shared experience and emotional support.
+- Talking with other care partners can provide not only practical caregiving information, but also a sense of shared experience and emotional support.
 Knowing you are not alone in this journey.

-- Formal support groups for caregivers.
+- Formal support groups for care partners.
 It can be helpful knowing what others have experienced and what to expect.

-If your loved one becomes very sick or has difficulty getting dressed, walking or bathing, you may be able to receive home care services.
+If the person living with cirrhosis becomes very sick or has difficulty getting dressed, walking or bathing, you may be able to receive home care services.
 Talk to your healthcare team to learn more about this, or explore self-referral options in your community.

 Before the appointment

-- Help your loved one make a folder with their medical information (medical conditions, prior surgeries, medications, etc.) to bring to appointments.
+- Help the person living with cirrhosis make a folder with their medical information (medical conditions, prior surgeries, medications, etc.) to bring to appointments.

 - Write down any new symptoms (and when they started), as well as questions/concerns.